Maine Internet Radio Blog for December 4, 2020

 At Mainely ’70s, we play the biggest hits and deepest tracks, all from the ’70s.
 Plus, Steve McKay has the weather here.
-Special programming includes Double Play Sunday, where about once every two months, it’s nothing but two in a row songs from your favorite artists.
+Special programming includes Double Play Sunday, where about once every two months, it’s nothing but two-in-a-row songs from your favorite artists.

-Once a quarter, we take a hot 100 chart and countdown the songs from number 100 to number 1.
+Once a quarter, we take a hot 100 chart and count down the songs from number 100 to number 1.
 We just did Thanksgiving week of 1979.
 We’ll probably do one more around Christmas or New Years’.

 Maine Internet Radio owner, Kim Mitchell, not only keeps the whole operation running smoothly and pays the bills, but his love is music.
 He’s been playing alternative music since the early ’70s.
 Heck, he was playing alternative before it had a name!

 Every Friday night, Kim is live on the air starting at 6 PM, playing your requests on a program called “Departure.”
 “Departure” began in 1988 on WERU.
 It is a great way to kick off your weekend.